glowkeeper/P3D/docs/labs/week1Session2.md

 #### Creating a Ray-traced Circle

-Finally, you are in a position to create an object that the ray, _r_, intersects.
+Finally, you are in a position to create an object that rays, _r_, intersect.

 Use the `vec3` and `ray` classes to hard code a sphere in `main.cpp`, simply by colouring red any pixel that hits a small sphere we place at −1 on the z-axis: